Statistics on HIV/AIDS

 - There are currently around 20,000 people in Switzerland living with HIV.

-- Women account for 22% of new diagnoses.
-Over the past six years, the number cases of women becoming infected from heterosexual contact has declined almost continually from 120 to 84.
+- Women still account for 22% of new diagnoses.
+Between 2012 and 2017 there was an almost continual fall in the number of women becoming infected via heterosexual sex: from 131 to 69.

-- Among women infected from heterosexual contact, 27% were nationals of a country which is classified under WHO criteria as having a high prevalence of HIV.
+- Among women infected from heterosexual contact, 32% were nationals of a country which is classified under WHO criteria as having a high prevalence of HIV.
 The main countries of relevance to Switzerland are those south of the Sahara in Africa, and certain Caribbean nations.
-Nationals from high-prevalence countries account for a much smaller number of new diagnoses in men, regardless of how they have become infected.
+Less than half as many men infected from heterosexual contact originate from a high-prevalence country (13%).

 More information: www.bag.admin.ch/bag (German)